Eiyeron/telegram-bot-api/README.md

 ## Quick Example

-Note : the repo is stored in `app` folder.
+Note : In this example, the API library is stored in `app/` folder.

 ```python
 #!/usr/bin/python3